fictionco/fiction/@apps/factor/docs/creating-plugins.md

 ### Filters, Callbacks and Events

 Use filters, callbacks and events to maximize the amount of code in your plugin that can be customized.

-For example, if your plugin returns an array or an object that users may want to change, just wrap it with an `applyFilters` call at read time.

-At critical parts of your plugin's flow, emit events and allow for callbacks using a `runCallbacks` call.

 Learn more about [filters, callbacks, and events &rarr;](./filters-callbacks-events)